hollyyfc/project-1-r_mageddon/README.md

 # plotting like vs. year
 ggplot(all_compare, aes(x = as.numeric(year), y = mean_like)) +
   geom_line(aes(color = val)) +
-  labs(title = "The rate of audience hitting 'like' for Youtube Superbowl Commercials\nEach year from 2000 to 2020",
+  labs(title = "Audience preferences for Youtube Superbowl Commercials\nEach year from 2000 to 2020",
        subtitle = "By video attributes and year", x = "Year of Superbowl",
        y = "Average ratio of likes over views") +